This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is hypomagnesemia?

 Hypomagnesemia is a condition that develops when the amount of magnesium in your body is too low.
-Magnesium is a mineral that is responsible for bone strength, and muscle and nerve function.
+Magnesium is a mineral that helps your heart, muscles, and nerves work normally.
+It also helps strengthen your bones.

 - Vomiting and diarrhea

 - Medicines, such as proton pump inhibitors (medicines for reflux), antibiotics, diuretics, insulin, and some forms of chemotherapy

 - Health conditions, such as diabetes, some forms of kidney disease, and bowel disorders such as celiac disease

 - Serious injuries, burns, surgery, or heart attacks

 What are the signs and symptoms of hypomagnesemia?

 You may have no signs or symptoms when your levels are only slightly below normal.
 As your blood levels continue to decrease, you may develop any of the following:

 - Muscle tightness, tremors, or twitches